wrench-project/understanding_hadoop/resources/top_level_overview.markdown

 This page serves as an overview of what constitutes a MapReduce job.
 We then look into what's going on under the hood relating to the Hadoop implementation of MapReduce.
-The lower-level, implementation details realting to [How Hadoop Handles MapReduce](#how-hadoop-handles-mapreduce) will be covered in the __Roadmap__ section.
+The lower-level, implementation details relating to [How Hadoop Handles MapReduce](#how-hadoop-handles-mapreduce) will be covered in the __Roadmap__ section.

 ### What is MapReduce?

 As per _Map Reduce: Simplified Data Processing on Large Clusters_:

 MapReduce is a programming model inspired by the synonymous primitives present